Kolomoki Mounds State Park in Blakely, Georgia. Photo by @westy4xer

 The state’s statewide shelter in place order expired April 30, and as of June 11, the shelter in place order expired for Georgians over the age of 65, unless they are medically fragile or fall into a category as described on page 6 of Executive Order 06.29.20.02 - Empowering a Healthy Georgia.
 However, Georgians are urged to stay home whenever possible.
 The Public Health State of Emergency remains in effect until November 9, 2020.

 If you do leave your home, you are encouraged to follow GDPH and CDC guidelines to protect yourself and others from the disease.

 With the situation continuing to evolve, we encourage our visitors traveling to and within the state to follow the most up-to-date information and guidance offered by the Centers for Disease Control and Prevention (CDC), Georgia Department of Public Health, and local authorities.

 - Travel health advisories: Visit the CDC website.

 - Travel to or within Georgia: Please check travel alerts from your destination before your trip to ensure you have the most up-to-date information.

 What is currently open in Georgia?

-As of April 30, Georgia’s shelter in place orders expired for the majority of Georgia businesses.
+Georgia’s shelter in place orders expired for the majority of Georgia businesses.
 However, businesses must continue to operate with the state’s social distancing, sanitation guidelines, and operational requirements to keep customers and employees safe.